jmesnil/jmesnil.net/_posts/2012-04-11-arquillian-10-is-released.md

 [Arquillian][arquillian] is a fantastic tool to help __write, execute and maintain integration tests__.

-Congrates to the Arquillian team!
+Congratulations to the Arquillian team!

 [arquillian]: http://arquillian.org/